-Have you ever thought about taking your seasonal supplements?
+Have you ever thought about taking your supplements seasonally?
 Well, it’s time you should!
-Of course, our bodies require different nutrients and vitamins at different times of the year, so it makes complete sense that your supplements change according to the seasons to best support your body through the changes.
+Of course, our bodies require different nutrients and vitamins at different times of the year, so it makes complete sense that your supplement needs change according to the seasons to best support your body.

-When rolling through the seasons, not only do environmental elements change, but our diet and lifestyle also change.
-Each season brings new challenges and preparing our body naturally can help us to transition through the seasons feeling as best we can be.
+When rolling through the seasons, not only do environmental elements transition but our diet and lifestyle also change.
+Each season brings new challenges and preparing our body naturally can help us to move through the seasons feeling as best we can be.

 As the temperature soars, our exposure to UV rays from sunlight also increase.
 Some studies particularly animal and cell studies suggest that certain elements of our diet such as the antioxidant beta-carotene may offer some protection against this.
 However, it’s important to note that diet is not a replacement to SPF sun cream and so topical sunscreens should be always used.